 Vehicle Insurance in Detroit, MI

 It is the largest city by far.
-Detroit is one of the cities with the most expensive rates in the US and drivers here pay about 70% more than the state average.
+Detroit is one of the cities with the most expensive auto insurance rates in the US and drivers here pay over 2.5 times higher premiums than the state average.
 The other pricey cities are Dearborn and Flint.
-You can find a few tips on how to reduce city premiums to help you in places like Detroit.
+Where you live in Michigan really matters in terms of car insurance because there are wide fluctuations in costs between cities.

 If you are struggling to get affordable car insurance premiums, you should contact an independent agent to guide you through the process and check prices for you.
 Also, auto insurance laws have changed in Michigan recently that you may need to go over your options with an agent to make sense of everything and figure out what is the best option for you.